AlephAlpha/rlifesrc/web/src/help.md

 For example, if you want to find a vertical spaceship with [glide symmetric](https://conwaylife.com/wiki/Types_of_spaceships#Glide_symmetric_spaceship), you can set the transformation to `F|`.

 Some transformations require that the world is square.
+Some are only valid when the world have no diagonal width.

 ### Symmetry